Yanshuprii/Python_Fundamentals_Assignment/README.md

 - Delete a to-do item by its index.
 - Exit the application.

-#HOW to use this application
+#HOW to use this application:
 - First the user can enter the number of task they want to include in the beginning with the estimated time as well
 - Then the program gives user the option to choose between adding, deleting,viewing and exiting
 - After choosing one of the options the program works accordingly